XinJingHao/Sparrow-V0/README.md

 pygame >= 2.1.2
 numpy >= 1.23.4
 ```
 You can install **torch** by following the guidance from its [official website](https://pytorch.org/get-started/locally/).
-We strongly suggest you install the **CUDA 11.7** version, but CPU version or lower CUDA version are also supported.
+We strongly suggest you install the **CUDA 11.7** version, though CPU version or lower CUDA version are also supported.

 Then you can install **gym**, **pygame**, **numpy** via:

 ```bash
 pip3 install gym==0.26.2 pygame==2.1.2 numpy==1.23.4
 ```
 Additionally, we recommended ` python>=3.9.0`.
-Although other version might also work.
+Although other versions might also work.

 ## Quick Start

-After installation, you can play with Sparrow with your keyboard (up/down/left/right button) to test if you have installed it successfully:
+After installation, you can play with Sparrow-V0 with your keyboard (up/down/left/right button) to test if you have installed it successfully:

 ```bash
 python play_with_keyboard.py
 ```

 ## Train a DDQN model with Sparrow
-The Sparrow is a mobile robot simulator mainly designed for Deep Reinforcement Learning.
+The Sparrow-V0 is a mobile robot simulator mainly designed for Deep Reinforcement Learning.
 In this section, we have prepared two python scripts to show you how to train a [DDQN](https://ojs.aaai.org/index.php/AAAI/article/download/10295/10154) model with **single** Sparrow and **vectorized** Sparrow.
 By the way, other Pytorch implementations of popular DRL algorithms can be found [here](https://github.com/XinJingHao/RL-Algorithms-by-Pytorch).

 ### Start training:
 To train a DDQN model with **single** Sparrow, you can run: